WICG/local-font-access/README.md

  * System font engines (and browser stacks) may handle the parsing and display of certain glyphs differently.
 These differences are necessary, in general, to create fidelity with the underlying OS (so web content doesn't "look wrong").
 These differences reduce fidelity.
  * Developers may have legacy font stacks for their applications which they are bringing to the web.
 To use these engines, they usually require direct access to font data; something Web Fonts do not provide.

-We propose two cooperating APIs to help address this gap:
+We propose a two-part API to help address this gap:

- * A font-enumeration API (this proposal) which may, optionally, allow users to grant access to the full set of available system fonts in addition to network fonts
+ * A font enumeration API which may, optionally, allow users to grant access to the full set of available system fonts in addition to network fonts.
- * A [font-table-access API](https://github.com/inexorabletash/font-table-access) which provides low-level (byte-oriented) access to the various [TrueType/OpenType](https://docs.microsoft.com/en-us/typography/opentype/spec/otff#font-tables) tables of local fonts
+ * From each enumeration result, the ability to request low-level (byte-oriented) access to the various [TrueType/OpenType](https://docs.microsoft.com/en-us/typography/opentype/spec/otff#font-tables) tables.

-Taken together, these APIs provide high-end tools access to the same underlying data tables that browser layout and rasterization engines use for drawing text.
+Taken together, these provide high-end tools access to the same underlying data tables that browser layout and rasterization engines use for drawing text.
 Examples of these data tables include the [glyf](https://docs.microsoft.com/en-us/typography/opentype/spec/glyf) table for glyph vector data, the GPOS table for glyph placement, and the GSUB table for ligatures and other glyph substitution.
 This information is necessary for these tools in order to guarantee both platform-independence of the resulting output (by embedding vector descriptions rather than codepoints) and to enable font-based art (treating fonts as the basis for manipulated shapes).

-This document focuses on the former API - a **font-enumeration API**.

 > NOTE: Long term, we expect that this proposal would merge into an existing CSS-related spec rather than stand on its own.